Andritz Automation’s artificial intelligence learns mineral processing like self-driving cars learn to operate safelyby Timothy Fowler

 A great deal of exploration, assessment and consideration of logistical details must occur before a mine can begin operation—and once it does, there are many things that can impact its success.
-In Mining & Exploration, we look at the challenges that operating mines face and how they are adapting to meet the demands of new regulations and environmental standards.
+In Canadian Mining & Energy, we look at the challenges that operating mines face and how they are adapting to meet the demands of new regulations and environmental standards.

 Recent Mines articles

 Kutcho and Kaska Nation are pleased to announce that they have entered into an Exploration Agreement relating to the Kutcho Project

 The Mining Association of British Columbia is the voice of mining in BC, representing operating coal, metal and industrial mineral producers in the province